datacommonsorg/docsite/custom_dc/manage_repo.md

 ### Sync a local workspace to the stable release

-If you are using a version control system other than Github, you can download a .ZIP or .TAR file from [https://github.com/datacommonsorg/website/releases/tag/customdc_stable](https://github.com/datacommonsorg/website/releases/tag/customdc_stable).
+If you are using a version control system other than Github, you can download a ZIP or TAR file from [https://github.com/datacommonsorg/website/releases/tag/customdc_stable](https://github.com/datacommonsorg/website/releases/tag/customdc_stable).

 In Github, use the following procedure.